 Elements of Action B&B, Dublin.

-This is another one for those you have the luxury of space, but try not to let your bathroom become a dumping ground for the mop bucket, dirty clothes and cleaning supplies.
+This is another one for those who have the luxury of space, but try not to let your bathroom become a dumping ground for the mop bucket, dirty clothes and cleaning supplies.
 Strip it all back to the bare essentials, then you won't be reminded of all the housework you have yet to do, and maybe you'll enjoy the room a bit more.
-If that's just not possible, at least find include some adequate storage for all those bits.
+If that's just not possible, at least include some adequate storage for all those bits.

 Ballynahinch Castle, Co Galway